dit-x/Data-Engineering/data_engineering/Data_Modeling_with_Postgresql_Project/README.md

 **time —** timestamps of records in songplays broken down into the specific unit *start_time, hour, day, week, month, year, weekday*

-I added constrains and condition to the columns when creating the relational database.
+I added constrains and condition on the columns when creating the relational database.
 Below is the schema diagram for `Sparkify Database`

 ![Screenshot (148)](https://user-images.githubusercontent.com/55639062/78468855-5e654300-7713-11ea-835a-54c1f0cdf048.png)

 # Project Template
-In addition to the data files, the project workspace includes six file:
+In addition to the data files, the project workspace includes five files:
 1. test.ipynb displays the first few rows of each table to check the database.
 1. create_tables.py drops and creates the tables.
 I run this file to reset my tables before each time I run my ETL scripts.
 1. etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
 This notebook contains a detailed explanation of the ETL process for each of the tables.